Ray7788/NYC-Real-Estimate-Market-Forecast/README.md

 ## Project Overview

-This repository contains group project work for FT5005 Machine Learning for Finance course at NUS.
+This repository contains final group project work for FT5005 Machine Learning for Finance course at NUS.

 ## Repository Structure